Search and Filter

 Over one-third of college students in the United States transfer between institutions, yet little is known about how transferring affects students’ educational and labor market outcomes.
 Using administrative data from Texas and a regression discontinuity design, I study the effects of a student’… more →

-Education and the Gender Voting Gap
+Education and the Gender Gap in U.S. Presidential Elections

 Topics: Policy, Politics, and GovernanceWomen in the United States have outpaced men in both voter participation and educational attainment in recent decades.
-Since education is closely tied to political participation, we consider these trends in tandem and assess how much of the gender gap in voting is attributable to differences in… more →
+Since education is closely tied to political participation, we consider these trends in tandem and assess how much of the gender gap in voting is attributable to educational… more →

 Do Dual Enrollment Students Realize Better Long-Run Earnings?
 Variations in Financial Outcomes Among Key Student Groups